eltoroit/eltoroit.github.io/docs/_posts/2021-03-14-Initializing-RPI.md

 2. `sudo apt-get dist-upgrade`
 3. `sudo apt full-upgrade`

-Following the steps here <a href="https://github.com/nodesource/distributions#deb" target="_blank">https://github.com/nodesource/distributions#deb</a>, we are going to install the LTS version of NodeJS.
+Following the steps here [https://github.com/nodesource/distributions#deb](https://github.com/nodesource/distributions#deb), we are going to install the LTS version of NodeJS.

 1. You need to log in as root, so type this `sudo su`
 2. Download NodeJS `curl -fsSL https://deb.nodesource.com/setup_current.x | bash -`